Here you’ll find answers to some of the most frequently asked questions about Sea Link.

 Limits of Deviation lie within the Draft Order Limits, they give us flexibility when constructing the project in case of unforeseen circumstances (such as unexpected environmental constraints), they allow us to move infrastructure within the Draft Order Limits.
 We would not need all of the land within the draft order limits, but permanent infrastructure could be installed within the Limits of Deviation.

 Yes.
-Potential effects on tourism are being assessed as part of our Preliminary Environmental Impact Report.
-Measures have been considered throughout the construction phase of the project that would look to manage the impacts that could impact tourism such as footpath or road closures impacting journey times and travel patterns.
+Potential effects on tourism have been assessed as part of our application.
+Measures to manage the impacts that could impact tourism (such as footpath or road closures, impacting journey times and travel patterns) have been considered throughout the construction phase.

 What's energy resilience got to do with movie marathons?
 Find out how – and why – we’re connecting more clean energy to power the things you love.